 For Cats – While they can eat the leaves, stem, and seeds, they do not gain the benefits of fennel to the same extent dogs do.
 Additionally, it can only be given in small amounts.
 Too much of the plant material can cause gastrointestinal upset, bloating, diarrhea and vomiting.
 Kittens are at a greater risk for negative side effects of fennel as compared to adult cats.

-Nutritional Benefit: Antioxidants, Vitamins A and C, Calcium, Iron, Potassium, Minerals, may help with indigestion, bloating, and gas.
+Nutritional Benefit: Antioxidants, Vitamins A and C, Calcium, Iron, Potassium, and Minerals may help with indigestion, bloating, and gas.

 Serving: 5 beans cut up into bite-sized pieces (for cats) to ½ cup (approx. 10 to 15 beans) = 8 to 15.5 calories